RosieDing/csc207Winter2019/Assignment1/codesmells.md

 ### Description:

-[In these lines, each time we need to change the appearance of bubble, the appearance need to be assign to a new string.]
+[In these lines, each time we need to change the appearance of bubble, the appearance need to be assign as a new string.]

 ### Solution:

-[In this method assign “.”,”o”,”O” into three objects.
+[In this method assign “.”,”o”,”O” into three different objects.
- In the three method “floatStraingtUp”,”floatLeft”,”floatRightUp” we need to change appearance between different objects.]
+ In the methods “floatStraingtUp”,”floatLeft”,”floatRightUp” we need to change appearance between different objects.]

 ### Explanation

-[By assigning the new objects, for each time we need to change appearance, we do not need to create a new string, just use the object we have already create.
+[By assigning the new objects, for each time we need to change appearance, instead of creating a new string, just using the objects we have already create.
 ]

 ============================================================